-Demisexuality and its significance in asexual spectrum.
+Demisexuality and its significance in the asexual spectrum.

 Sexual preferences are part of human nature and identity.
-Besides, forming relations with people of the same or different genders helps us to know more about their likes, dislikes, interests, hobbies, etc. However, if you are very close to them, you might understand their sexuality or sexual interests which are a part of their neurological and behavioral identity.
+Besides, forming relations with people of the same or different genders helps us to know more about their likes, dislikes, interests, hobbies, etc. However, if you are very close to them, you might understand their sexuality or sexual interests, which are a part of their neurological and behavioral identity.

 While interacting with them, I came across an unfamiliar term.
 Moreover, people might misunderstand this term and end up resonating with it.
 It is called ‘demisexuality’.

 Demisexuality and the dawn of the asexual spectrum:

 You must be thinking that this has to do something with being attracted to ‘Demi-kind-of-a-thing’, which may be attracted to Demi Lovato or Demi Moore or maybe it is something in which an individual is half-attracted to others.

 The term may seem confusing initially; however, there is no better term to describe it.